 The town hall shares the square with the Mansion of the Brugse Vrije, the former civil registry, and the Basilica of the Holy Blood.

-With this we have discovered the heart of the City.
-Of course, there is much more on offer:
+With this, we have discovered the heart of the City.
+Of course, there is much more to see.

 The Beguinage (aka the Princely Court Ten Wijngaarde)